How to Guide Readers & Writers to Set Reasonable Goals

 I will ____________ by _______________.

-I will jot my noticings about text using the sentence stem “The author wrote…, so that makes me think….
+Note observations using “The author wrote…, so that makes me think….”

-Work together to determine small action steps the learner can take to achieve the goal.
+Collaborate to identify small action steps the learner can take to achieve the goal.

-2. What steps are you going to take in the next few weeks?
+2. What steps will you take in the next few weeks?

-3. What will you have to do to meet your goal?
+3. What must you do to meet your goal?

-OR, celebrate the goal achievement and set a new goal.
+In about 4 weeks, review the goal to either determine new action steps or celebrate its achievement and set a new goal.

 Creating a learner's profile is not just a task that is required by a school district.
 It's essential to tracking growth.
 When you work with readers & writers to curate authentic pieces of work to include in a literacy portfolio, you are empowering them to see the kinds of readers and writers they can become.